desenG/CodilitySolution/README.md

 1.[Java](https://github.com/desenG/CodilitySolution/blob/master/DivisibleSumPairs/DivisibleSumPairs.java)

 # Sherlock and Valid String
-You know my powers, my dear Watson, and yet at the end of three months I was forced to confess that I had at last met an antagonist who was my intellectual equal.

-A "valid" string is a string S  such that for all distinct characters in  S each such character occurs the same number of times in S.
+A “valid” string is a string S such that for all distinct characters in S each such character occurs the same number of times in S.

-For example, aabb is a valid string because the frequency of both characters a and b is 2, whereas aabbc is not a valid string because the frequency of characters a, b, and c is not the same.

-Watson gives a string S to Sherlock and asks him to remove some characters from the string such that the new string is a "valid" string.

-Sherlock wants to know from you if it's possible to be done with less than or equal to one removal.

-##Input Format

-The first and only line contains S, the string Watson gives to Sherlock.

-##Constraints
-1<=|S|<=10^5
-2. String  S contains lowercase letters only (a-z).
-Output Forma

-Output YES if S string  can be converted to a "valid" string by removing less than or equal to one character.
-Else, output NO.

-##Sample Input

-aabbcd
-Sample Output

-NO

-##Explanation

-2 is the minimum number of removals required to make it a valid string.
-It can be done in following two ways:

-Remove c and d to get aabb.

-Or remove a and b to get abcd.
+##Complexity:

+time complexity is O(N)

+space complexity is O(1)

 ##Analys:
 ```